The Grey Hoodie Project: Big Tobacco, Big Tech, and the threat on academic integrity: Influence the research questions and plans of individual scientists

 \subsection{Faculty Funding}

+A critical way Big Tech gains influence over AI ethicists, is by acting as a pseudo-granting body.
+That is, by providing a large amount of money to researchers, Big Tech is able to decide what will and won't be researched.
+We show that a majority (58\%) of AI ethics faculty are looking to Big Tech for money meaning that Big Tech is able to influence what they work on.
+This is because, to bring in research funding, faculty will be pressured to modify their work to be more amenable to the views of Big Tech.
+This influence can occur even without the explicit intention of manipulation, if those applying for awards and those deciding who deserve funding do not share the same underlying views of what ethics is or how it ``should be solved''.

-To demonstrate the scope of Big Tech funding in academia, we explored the funding of tenure-track research faculty in the computer science department at 4 R1 universities: MIT, UofT, Stanford, and Berkeley.
+To demonstrate the scope of Big Tech funding in academia, we explored the funding of tenure-track research faculty in the computer science department at 4 R1 (top PhD granting) universities: Massachusetts Institute of Technology (MIT), UofT, Stanford, and Berkeley.
 We show that 52\% (77/149) of faculty with known funding sources (29\% of total) have been directly funded by Big Tech, Table \ref{tab1}.
 Expanding the criteria to include funding at any stage of career (i.e., PhD funding) as well as previous work experience, we find 84\% (125/148) of faculty with known funding sources (47\% of total) have received financial compensation by Big Tech, Table \ref{tab4}.

-Both these percentages rise when we limit our analysis to faculty who have published at least one ethics or ``fairness'' paper since 2015.
-With this criteria, we find that 58\% (19/33) of faculty with known funding sources (39\% total) have at one point been directly funded by Big Tech, Table \ref{tab3}.
+Both these percentages rise when we limit our analysis to faculty who have published at least one ethics or ``fairness'' paper between January 2015 and April 2020.
+With this criteria, we find that 58\% (19/33) of faculty with known funding sources (39\% total) have, at one point, been directly funded by Big Tech, Table \ref{tab3}.
 Expanding the funding criteria to include graduate funding as well as previous work experience, we note that 97\% (32/33) of faculty with known funding sources (65\% total) have received financial compensation by Big Tech, Table \ref{tab6}.